-TNA’s advocacy and sector development program provides a voice for the small to medium and independent performing arts sectors through:
+TNA’s advocacy program provides a voice for the small to medium and independent performing arts sectors through:

 - Meetings with the Australia Council, Creative Victoria and other state agencies;